brianadams2337/containerstore-demo/docs/migration/migration-storefront-core.md

 The redis configuration can now be defined at the top-level.
 The top-level configuration will apply for all shops that don't specify their own redis configuration.

-### bapi
+### bapi (Storefront API)

-The bapi configuration can now be defined at the top-level.
-The top-level configuration will apply for all shops that don't specify their own bapi configuration.
+The `bapi` (Storefront API) configuration option can be defined at the top-level now.
+The top-level configuration will apply for all shops that don't specify their own `bapi` configuration.

-The only options on the BAPI config are now `host` and `token`.
+The only options on the `bapi` config are now `host` and `token`.
 Specifying `username` and `password` and using Basic authentication is no longer supported.

+Please note that the term `bapi` is deprecated and only used to ensure compatibility.
+It will be updated in a later version.

 ### oauth